Fast Electromagnetic and RF Circuit Co-Simulation for Passive Resonator Field Calculation and Optimization in MRI: Method

 For conventional RF coil designs, where optimization objectives are typically centered around S-parameters—such as \( S_{xx} \) (return loss of each coil) and \( S_{xy} \) (transmission coefficients between coils)—these commercial tools are highly effective.
 Their intuitive, user-friendly interfaces have contributed to their widespread adoption in RF coil design workflows \cite{yan2014optimization,yan2016simulation}.
 However, it is worth noting that commercial tools are proprietary, not open-source, and often come with significant costs, which may limit accessibility for certain research groups or institutions.
 More critically, these tools demonstrate limitations in the optimization of passive resonators.
 Unlike conventional RF coils, which have physical ports that allow performance evaluation based on S-parameters, passive resonators lack such ports.
 The optimization objectives for passive resonators are instead focused on EM field characteristics, such as the \( B_1 \) field and/or \( E \) field distributions, rather than S-parameter metrics.
 Consequently, the conventional optimization approaches embedded within commercial software are incompatible with the unique requirements of passive resonator design.

-In 2009, the Siemens China group proposed a detailed methodology for co-simulation \cite{zhang2009field}, which was later adopted by Beqiri et al. \cite{beqiri2015comparison}, who subsequently provided a MATLAB implementation.
+In 2009, the Zhang et al. proposed a detailed methodology for co-simulation \cite{zhang2009field}, which was later adopted by Beqiri et al. \cite{beqiri2015comparison}, who subsequently provided a MATLAB implementation.
 More recently, in 2022, Zanovello et al. \cite{zanovello2022cosimpy} introduced a similar co-simulation mechanism, utilizing Python-based code and demonstrating its applicability for transmit RF coils.
 Both methods are built upon the same fundamental principles, with minor differences in the handling of matrix manipulation and transformation.
-In this work, we adapted the method from Zhang et al. \cite{zhang2009field}, and applied for different passive resonators simulation and optimization.
+In this work, we adapted the method from Zhang et al. \cite{zhang2009field}, and applied it for different passive resonators simulation and optimization.